Programs of Study

 All our primary ballet classes have live piano accompaniment.
 Students must wear the Colburn Dance Academy uniform for each class: women wear black leotard, pink tights, and pink ballet slippers or pointe shoes; men wear black tights, white T-shirt, and white ballet slippers.

-This course focuses on the precision and efficiency of movement that’s core to technique in the style developed by George Balanchine.
-All dance students participate in one 90-minute class, five days per week.
+In separate men’s and women’s technique classes, these courses focus on the precision and efficiency of movement that’s core to technique in the style developed by George Balanchine.
+All dance students participate in one 90-minute class, six days per week.
 Female dancers must wear pointe shoes.

 In this class, female students do strengthening and balance exercises at the barre.
 Faculty members coach dancers through combinations in preparation to achieving the en pointe ballet movement that, when mastered, appears quick, graceful, and effortless.
 The 60-minute classes are scheduled two days per week.